CUBRID/cubrid-manual/en/sql/transaction.rst

 Note that if you configure the value of **error_log_level**, which indicates the severity level, to NOTIFICATION, information on lock is stored in error log file of server upon deadlock occurrences.

-Compared to older versions, CUBRID 10.0 no longer uses index key locking to read and write in index, thus deadlock occurrences have been reduced greatly.
+Compared to older versions, CUBRID 10.0 no longer uses index key locking to read and write in index, thus deadlock occurrences have been greatly reduced.
 Another reason that deadlocks do not occur as often is that reading a range in index could lock many objects with high isolation levels in previous CUBRID versions, whereas CUBRID 10.0 uses no locks.

 However, deadlocks are still possible when two transaction update same objects, but in a different order.